collabscore/documents/case-music-infoset.md

 > be inferred without an explicit coding?
 In a knowledge-based approach, should'nt we represent it as a first-class concept rather
 > than as a set of alterations?

-Consider now the reverse processs: transcription.
+Consider now the reverse process: transcription.
 From an audio signal we aim at producing the score.
 Obviously, there is not enough information in the audio file to infer the presentation elements listed above: page layout, staves, clefs, etc. However, the transcription process should be able to produce the MCI as suggested above: voices, and articulation aspects.